tursodatabase/turso-docs/reference/local-development.md

 Note that no `authToken` is required when connecting to a file URL.
 You may provide one, but it will have no effect on the client.

-## Run sqld using the Turso CLI
+## Run libSQL server using the Turso CLI

-The Turso CLI comes with an embedded sqld that you can run with the following
+The Turso CLI can invoke libSQL server on your machine with the following
 command:

 ```bash